-Jason Harris will begin his third season at UMass Boston in 2017-18.
+Jason Harris will begin his fourth season at UMass Boston in 2018-19.

 In just his second season on the Beacons bench, Harris led UMass Boston to the semi-final round of the Little East Conference tournament, and the program's second winning season (14-13) since the 2015-16 campaign.
 A program record five players were named All-Little East Conference selections under Harris' leadership.
 In just his second season at UMB, Harris led the Beacons to perhaps their biggest win ever, as they knocked-off then fifth ranked Tufts University on their home floor by the final of 76-74.
 The win marked the first-ever for the Beacons over a top-5 nationally-ranked team, and immediately earned the Beacons national attention.
 After earning the fifth-seed in the Little East Tournament, Harris' Beacons advanced to the semi-final round of the tournament following a 61-57 win over Plymouth State University in Plymouth, NH.
 The semi-final appearance marked the first for UMass Boston since the 2006-07 season.